 Zika Outbreaks

 Zika virus disease (ZIKV) was first recognized in Uganda in 1947.
-According to the World Health Organization (WHO), Zika outbreaks have been noted in the region of the Americas since 2007 and will continue in 2025.
-Autochthonous (local) mosquito-borne transmission of ZIKV has been detected in 92 countries and territories globally.
+According to the World Health Organization (WHO), outbreaks have been noted in the Americas since 2007 and continue in 92 countries and territories globally.
+As of March 25, 2025, the WHO, the United States, the United Kingdom, and Canada list countries that account for about 95% of Zika cases between 2014 and 2024.
+In 2016, the WHO declared the Zika virus epidemic a public health emergency of international concern.
+The WHO published a Global Strategic Preparedness, Readiness, and Response Plan for Aedes-borne arboviruses on January 20, 2025.
 Studies predict that 1.3 billion people could be impacted by Zika by 2050.
-The United States, the United Kingdom, and Canada list countries that account for about 95% of Zika cases between 2014 and 2024.

 Zika in the United States

-As of December 31, 2024, the U.S. CDC reported 19 non-congenital Zika cases in U.S. residents (1 imported case in Texas).
+The PAHO reported (0) Zika cases in the United States in 2025.
+As of December 31, 2024, the U.S. CDC reported 19 non-congenital Zika cases among U.S. residents (1 imported case in Texas).
+In 2023, the CDC reported five non-congenital cases among U.S. residents and 27 in U.S. territories.
 The CDC says Zika-spreading mosquitoes are found throughout Puerto Rico, where the Department of Health says 16 cases were reported in 2024.
-In 2023, the U.S. CDC reported five non-congenital cases in U.S. residents and 27 in U.S. territories.

-As of 2025, the Pan American Health Organization (PAHO) confirmed local transmission of Zika in countries and territories in the Region of the Americas.
-As of January 15, 2025, 2 Zika cases were reported in the Americas in 2025.
-The PAHO has reported over 42,127 ZIka cases and two related fatalities in the Americas in 2024, with the highest proportion of Zika cases reported in Brazil, Bolivia, Columbia, and Costa Rica.
-In December 2024, Brazil's Ministry of Health published weekly Zika case reports, indicating over 40,000 cases in 2024 and 35,962 in 2023.
+The Pan American Health Organization (PAHO) has confirmed local transmission of the Zika virus in 52 countries and territories in the Americas since 2015.
+As of March 25, 2025, 3,070 Zika cases (2,556 in Brazil, 433 in Argentina, 31 in Bolivia) were reported in the Americas in 2025.
+The PAHO has reported over 42,127 ZIka cases and two related fatalities in the Americas in 2024, with the highest proportion of Zika cases reported in Argentina, Brazil, Bolivia, Colombia, and Costa Rica.
 The PAHO reported over 37,659 Zika cases in the Americas in 2023.

 Zika in Asia

 Since 2016, the Zika virus has been reported in India's 16 different states/union territories.
-In December 2024, there had been 148 AES cases, including 59 deaths in 2024.
+In December 2024, there were 148 AES cases, including 59 deaths 2024.
 Those infected also included 63 pregnant women.
-The most affected Indian states are Maharashtra, Kerala, Chickballapur, and Karnataka.
+India reported 151 cases in Maharashtra, Kerala, Chickballapur, and Karnataka.
 In 2024, the U.K. stated travelers should practice usual precautions when visiting India's Zika outbreak areas, such as Maharashtra and Madhya Pradesh.
 In August 2024, the U.S. CDC issued a Level 2 - Practice Enhanced Precautions regarding an ongoing Zika outbreak in Maharashtra.

 Zika in Europe